tariel36/MovieDb/README.md

 # MovieDB

-Selfhosted movie database prepared for docker run.
+Selfhosted movie database prepared for hosting in docker.

 ## Docker